theblobinthesky/OpenSock/dataloader/README.md

 - solve for ground plane like in zhang method, masks have to be respected
 - autotune option for dataloader (i.e. minimize #threads while keeping within an inch of max throughput.)
 - proper memory arenas everywhere
+- ensure easy setup with uv
+- vectorisation api
+- tests for augmentations
+- add all tests

 Test results for the compressor: